 Now that you've freed up some of your finances, you can use that money to plan for the future.

 Life insurance is one way to do just that, giving you the peace of mind that your loved ones would have the financial protection they needed if you passed away.

 Term life insurance is typically one of the most affordable or low cost life insurance options.
 For example, you can get a Term Life Insurance policy through AIG Direct with up to $250,000 of coverage for as low as $14 per month.

 The amount you pay for your policy (your "premium rate") depends on a number of factors, including your age, health and lifestyle.
-As a result, you can often find more affordable life insurance when you buy it early on in life.
+As a result, you can often find a better life insurance arate when you buy it early on in life.

 By taking charge of your finances, you'll be empowered to save up for the things that really matter and add value to your life.

 Ready to get started?
 Get a free, instant quote for term life insurance in just a few minutes.

 1 "2018 Insurance Barometer Study"; Life Happens and LIMRA